Showing posts with label Orosius. Show all posts

 Part of the reason was that King Alfred the Great (reigned 871 - 899) wanted important Latin works translated into English to be more accessible to more people.
 One of those works was a history by Orosius, the Historiarum Adversum Paganos Libri VII, or "Seven Books of History Against the Pagans."
 Orosius starts with Noah's Flood and tells the story of history up to his own time (he died c.420CE).

-His goal was to explain how Christianity improved the lives of humankind, but he gives details such as the dimensions of the Ark:
+His goal was to explain how Christianity improved the lives of humankind, and he gives details such as the dimensions of the Ark:

 Adam lived for 930 years.
 Noah lived 600 years before the Flood and 350 winters after it and he was in the Ark for 40 days, he and his three sons Shem, Ham and Japheth and their three wives.
 The Ark was 300 fathoms long, 50 fathoms wide, and 30 fathoms high.
 And his son Shem lived 630 years and his son Arfaxad lived 438 years.
 Then he begat a son called Heber.
 From him sprung forth the ‘Hebrew’ people.